Cassie07/Review_Molecular_profile_prediction_GNN/README.md

 ### 2. Validation model on TCGA-READ </br>【 Please define the task type before run the code 】

 * We train the model on TCGA-COAD dataset, and validate model on TCGA-READ datast.
-* This code could be used for all tasks, including gene mutation, CNA, MSI, and protein outcomes.
+* This code could be used for all tasks, including gene mutation, CNA, MSI, and protein.

     ```
     CUDA_VISIBLE_DEVICES=1,2,3,4 python 2-2.read_validation_all_task.py